orca-scan/orca-lookup-dotnet/README.md

 }
 ```

-[OrcaLookupModel](/Models/OrcaLookupModel.cs) is an example model used to respond to a lookup request:
+A [model](/Models/OrcaLookupModel.cs) used to return data to Orca Scan the structure that matches your sheet:

 ```csharp
 // IMPORTANT: JSON property names must match Orca sheet column names when serialised